10 000 M To Km

 Beyond the Basics: More Complex Conversions

 While converting 10,000 meters to kilometers is straightforward, let's expand our understanding to handle more complex scenarios.
-Suppose you need to convert a distance given in centimeters or millimeters to kilometers.
-The approach remains the same: utilize the appropriate conversion factors based on the prefixes.
+Because of that, suppose you need to convert a distance given in centimeters or millimeters to kilometers.
+The approach remains the same: apply the appropriate conversion factors based on the prefixes.

 Example 1: Converting 2,500,000 centimeters to kilometers.